The £3,000 Mistake That Changed My Hosting Strategy

 The Hidden Costs of International Hosting

-Cheap US hosting looks attractive until you factor in currency changes and support timezone issues.
+Cheap US hosting looks tempting until currency swings and support time zones bite.
 When hosting costs jump 15% due to exchange rates, your agency margins take a hit.
-I learned this lesson when the pound weakened against the dollar in 2022.
-My hosting bills suddenly became 20% more expensive overnight.
+I learned this when the pound weakened against the dollar in 2022.
+My hosting bills were 20% more expensive overnight.

 Support availability becomes critical when you manage multiple client sites.
 UK providers offer support during GMT business hours.
 This matches when your clients actually need help.
 US providers often have their best support staff working American hours.
 You get stuck with offshore support teams during UK daytime.

-Currency fluctuations can destroy your profit margins if you're not careful.
+Currency fluctuations can destroy your profit margins if you are not careful.
 I know agencies that had to raise their hosting fees mid-contract because of exchange rate changes.
-This creates awkward conversations with clients who don't understand why their costs suddenly increased.
+This creates awkward conversations with clients who do not understand why their costs suddenly increased.

 Currency and Business Considerations